 - Read the description of the image.
 What is the intended purpose of the image?
-Why would Hitler use this image to promote Nazi power?
+Why would Hitler use this image to promote Third Reich power?

 - Find three or more images depicting Jews.
 What are the common characteristics of each image?

 Purple Station: Escalating Hatred

 This station should be devoted to the study of the Nuremberg Laws, Kristallnacht, and the Pyramid of Hate.
-Students need to see how easy it was for hatred to grow and proliferate under Nazi rule.
-Use the USHMM article that discusses the important facts of the Nuremberg laws, then have students create a compare/contrast chart that depicts what Jews couldn't do under the Nuremberg Laws and what freedoms they currently enjoy without restrictive laws.
+Students need to see how easy it was for hatred to grow and proliferate under German rule.
+Use the USHMM article that discusses the important facts of the Nuremberg laws, then have students create a compare/contrast chart that depicts what Jews couldn’t do under the Nuremberg Laws and what freedoms they currently enjoy without restrictive laws.
 The chart can be a simple t-chart or you can create your own chart to add to your compiled station document.

 Also, print pictures to complement the article, such a Chart Illustrating the Nuremberg Laws and other images found on the Museum website.
 Students can also use the pictures to help them out on their compare/contrast chart.

 After teaching the students facts about the Nuremberg Laws, it is vital that you expose students to how the violence and hatred toward Jews escalated.
 Kristallnacht, or “the night of broken glass,” was what many say is “the spark that ignited the Holocaust”.
 Again, using the USHMM website, set up a laptop computer that will allow students to explore the online exhibit dedicated solely to Kristallnacht.
 This web page will also provide you with links to printable photos and videos of survivor testimonies.

 The final lesson in this station involves the use of an image called “The Pyramid of Hate.”
 Print the PDF image of the pyramid.
 Create questions on your document that require students to analyze the Nuremberg Laws and Kristallnacht by labeling them with the corresponding step of The Pyramid of Hate.
 The link will also provide you with other lesson ideas for teaching this topic.